mathjiajia/nvim_tex/README.md

 My personal Neovim configuration files on macOS (apple silicon).

 This setup is mainly used for taking notes and writing documents in LaTeX.
-For the useful snippets (for mathematics, especially algebraic geometry) see [mysnippets]
+For the useful snippets (of mathematics, especially algebraic geometry) see [mysnippets]

 ## Installation